tangdiforx/iOSPalette/README.md

 2. Fix the memory leak.

 3. When you use the default API:"getPaletteImageColor",you will get a null "allcolorDic" in your callback block.

+4. "Showing the percentage of every color".Due to the [issue](https://github.com/tangdiforx/iOSPalette/issues/3).

 ## 1.Introduction